salesforce/apollo/choam/README.md

 This module provides a CHOAM abstraction for the group management of a linear distributed log.
 This work is loosely based off of ideas from two excellent papers: [From Byzantine Consensus to BFT State Machine Replication: A Latency-Optimal Transformation](https://www.researchgate.net/profile/Alysson_Bessani/publication/254037731_From_Byzantine_Consensus_to_BFT_State_Machine_Replication_A_Latency-Optimal_Transformation/links/562f872108ae4742240af924/From-Byzantine-Consensus-to-BFT-State-Machine-Replication-A-Latency-Optimal-Transformation.pdf) and [From Byzantine Replication to Blockchain: Consensus is only the Beginning](https://arxiv.org/abs/2004.14527).

-One of the primary goals in Apollo is distributed linear ledgers, composed of database change data capture events.
+One of the primary goals in Apollo is distributed linear ledgers, composed of database DDL/DML comman events.
 These are totally ordered transactions on a shared distributed ledger.
 This is equivalent to a Kafka event partion, in that this provides an ordered sequence of events - blocks - that all participants process in the same order.
 This is, unsuprisingly, the definition of _State Machine Replication_.

 In Apollo, however, the model is more complex than simple UTXO transactions.
 While some distributed ordering technique may yet emerge (I have hopes) the fact is today, we only really know how to provide total ordering via linear logs.
 This module provides a committe selection mechanism that is maintained by signed blocks of batches of batches of fundamental transactions.
 See [From Byzantine Replication to Blockchain: Consensus is only the Beginning](https://arxiv.org/abs/2004.14527) for discussion of the different types of blocks processed by the _CHOAM_.

 Where CHOAM differs from BFT-SMART is that CHOAM is asynchronous and leaderless.
 Rather than loosely coupling to a larger consensus as in BFT-SMART, CHOAM is tightly coupled with Ethereal (Aleph-BFT) and uses that subsystem to drive consensus behavior using a more primitive unit than blocks.
 View changes, checkpoints, and block generation is thus leaderless and asynchronous.